LLNL/conduit/src/docs/sphinx/blueprint_mesh.rst

 A **max-share** adjacency set is one with groups that "maximally share" index data.
 In other words, these adjacency sets present index data so that it isn't duplicated between groups.

-The following diagram illustrates a simple **pairwise** material set example:
+The following diagram illustrates a simple **max-share** material set example:

   .. code:: yaml